KasselHand/Work-Alike/README.md

               1.)
 If you are using this as a display model, then you can print it with the thin rod on the plate with paddle pointed up, like a
                   letter "L" rotated backwards 90 degrees.
      VIII.)
-2mm brim with a 0.25mm brim separation gap.
+2mm brim with a 0.25mm brim separation gap IX.)
-       IX.)
 Print the gauntlet bottom, "S-01," vertically, where the region the fingers would be is pointed up and the wrist of the gauntlet is touching the plate.
 The top of the gauntlet, "S-02," should be horizontal, with one side wall touching the plate.
-This is for the best resulting strength where the highest loading occurs.
+This orientation is for the best resulting strength where the highest loading occurs.
         X.) Print the rest of the mechanism parts, those with files names starting with "M-##" with their flattest end on the plate.
-This includes all fingers, M-07, M-08, M-09, and M-10.
+This includes all
+            fingers: M-07, M-08, M-09, and M-10.
        XI.)
 M-13 and M-14, the axles, can be printed horizontally.
 The rod rests length-wise along the plate.
       XII.)
 M-15 is an exception to Part viii of the print settings--for best